Game of Thrones Filming Locations in Croatia

 Game of Thrones Filming Locations in Dubrovnik

 Of all the Game of Thrones filming locations in Croatia – Dubrovnik should be at the top of your list!
 Its winding labyrinth streets and historic walled-city made it the perfect setting for King’s Landing.
-Begin with a tour, along St Dominika Street, where Cersei completed her ‘walk of shame’ as penance for her sins.
+Begin with a walk along St Dominika Street, where Cersei completed her ‘walk of shame’ as penance for her sins.
 Then continue to 14th century Ploče Gate and Minčeta Tower – an exterior location for Qarth’s House of the Undying.
 Head toward the sea to Pile Bay, also known as Black-water Bay.
 Then visit Lovrijenac Fortress, which doubled as the ‘Red Keep’ in the series.
 Here, you’ll recognize scenes from ‘The Purple Wedding’ and the tournament thrown in honor of King Joffrey.
 Whats more, the Ethnographic Museum located in an old granary is the site of Littlefinger’s house of ill repute!

 Game of Thrones Filming Locations in Lokrum Island